d4rl/violetc2/README.md

 # Explaining
 <p>The purpose of this project is an basic c2 thats bypass AV's like windows default because PowerShell-Empire bypass isn't good.</p>
 <p>So i decided to create my own c2 i'm my prefered language.
-Firsi the C2 Server starts an HTTP server to receibe c2 connections, and then starts websocket server for contact the agents, when agents hit's /agent/add the server add it to a database to storeit and check the connection.
+First the C2 Server starts an HTTP server to receive c2 connections, and then starts websocket server for contact the agents, when agents hit's /agent/add the server add it to a database to store it and check the connection.
 The user can send commands, run modules and etc.</p>

 # Features
 * WebSocket Support